 - 98. The OfS expects a provider to include in its fees, investments and targets (FIT) document an estimate of all investment in activities and measures that support the ambitions set out in its access and participation plan, where they relate to access to higher education. - 99.
-Access investments will be disaggregated by post-16 activities, pre-16 activities and other access activities.
-There is an option in the fees, investments and targets document to include access investment that is not targeted at a particular age group.
+Access investments will be disaggregated by pre-16 activities, post-16 activities, and other access activities.
+There is an option in the FIT document to include access investment that is not targeted at a particular age group.
 However, we would not expect a provider to record significant levels of investment in this category. - 100.
 Of the total investment on access measures, a provider is expected to include a breakdown of the sources of funding, in the following categories: - a.
 Income from charging fees up to the higher fee limit. - b.
 Other funding, including OfS funding (but excluding Uni Connect), other public funding and funding from other sources such as philanthropic giving and private sector sources and/or partners.